goszjacek/ElevatorSystem/readme.md

 # Other Notes

-PickUp methods of ElevatorsSystem return RuntimeException because in the target hardware there will be buttons enabling only legal operations.
+PickUp methods of ElevatorsSystem throw RuntimeException because in the target hardware there will be buttons enabling only legal operations.